TommieeN/band-site-react-client/README.md

-<h3 align="left"> BandSite, A Responsive Website using REST API's. https://my-band-site.netlify.app/</h3>
+<h3 align="left"> BandSite, A Responsive Website using REST API's pulling data from the backend. https://my-band-site.netlify.app/</h3>